menikhilravi/FinTelligence/README.md

     Core Problem: Financial markets are flooded with unstructured data (news, social media).
 It's impossible for a human to read and process it all in real-time to gauge market sentiment.

-    Your Solution: This app will automate the collection and analysis of this data, aggregating it into a simple, actionable sentiment score (e.g., Positive, Negative, Neutral) for specific stocks.
+    My Solution: This app will automate the collection and analysis of this data, aggregating it into a simple, actionable sentiment score (e.g., Positive, Negative, Neutral) for specific stocks.
 This provides a data-driven edge for making investment decisions.

 Key Features for a Minimum Viable Product (MVP)

     Stock Ticker Input: A simple interface to enter a stock symbol (e.g., AAPL, TSLA, GOOG).

-    Sentiment Score: A clear, real-time sentiment score (e.g., a number from -1 to 1, or a label like "Bullish").
+    Sentiment Score: A clear, real-time sentiment score (e.g., "Bullish").

-    Source Tracking: Display the headlines and tweets that influenced the score, so you can verify the data and avoid blind trust in the algorithm.
-This directly addresses your "no hallucination" requirement by grounding the sentiment in factual, verifiable sources.
+    Source Tracking: Display the headlines and tweets that influenced the score, so I can verify the data and avoid blind trust in the algorithm.
+This directly addresses "no hallucination" requirement by grounding the sentiment in factual, verifiable sources.

     Historical View: A simple chart showing how the sentiment score for a stock has changed over the last 24-48 hours.